mayur189/JenkinsGitMaven/README.md

-build using web hooks..
-Build 2nd time
+Build trigger using Poll SCM